pawankrdwivedi/test-task/README.md

-# Unlimint Test Task #
+# Test Task #
-Purpose of this README is to provide overview of framework(created for test tak), environment required, how to execute scenarios and view report.
+Purpose of this README is to provide overview of framework(created for test task), environment required, how to execute scenarios and view report.
 ### Overview: ###
 Test Task  is developed using Selenium-Cucumber-java.